 Dip a clean white cloth in the solution and gently rub away the toothpaste.
 Do not oversaturate the fabric.
 Finish by dipping another clean white cloth in cool water and wipe away any detergent or toothpaste residue.

 Allow the stain to air dry.

 How to Remove Toothpaste Stains From Carpet and Upholstery

-To remove the stain, mix a solution of two teaspoons of hand dish washing liquid and two cups cool water.
-Dip a sponge, white cloth or soft-bristled brush in the solution.
+Dip a sponge, white cloth, or soft-bristled brush in the solution.
 Start at the outside edge of the stain and work the cleaning solution into the stained area.
 Blot with a clean white cloth or paper towel to transfer the stain out of the carpet.
 Keep moving to a clean, dry area of the cloth until no more stain is transferred.